hashicorp/vagrant/website/docs/source/v2/provisioning/basic_usage.html.md

 Vagrant.configure("2") do |config|
   # ... other configuration

-  config.vm.provision :shell, :inline => "echo hello"
+  config.vm.provision "shell", inline: "echo hello" end
-end
 ```

-Every provisioner has an identifier, such as `:shell`, used as the first
+Every provisioner has an identifier, such as `"shell", used as the first
 parameter to the provisioning configuration.
 Following that is basic key/value
 for configuring that specific provisioner.
 Instead of basic key/value, you
 can also use a Ruby block for a syntax that is more like variable assignment.